llobato/docs/docs/other/install-gwms-frontend.md

 -   This Condor RPM uses a file `/etc/condor/condor_config.local` to add your local machine slot to the user pool.
 -   If you want to disable this behavior (recommended), you should blank out that file or comment out the line in `/etc/condor/condor_config` for LOCAL\_CONFIG\_FILE.
 (Make sure that LOCAL\_CONFIG\_DIR is set to `/etc/condor/config.d`)
 -   Note that the variable LOCAL\_DIR is set differently in UW Madison and OSG RPMs.
-This should not cause any more problems in the glideinwms RPMs, but please take note if you use this variable in your job submissions or other customizations.
+This should not cause any more problems in the GlideinWMS RPMs, but please take note if you use this variable in your job submissions or other customizations.

 In general if you are using a non OSG RPM or if you added custom configuration files for HTCondor please check the order of the configuration files: